RWS/studio-api-docs/apiconcepts/filetypesupport/bil_implementing_the_file_sniffer.md

-Implementing the File Sniffer
+# Implementing the File Sniffer
-===

-In this chapter, we implement the functionality required for determining whether a given BIL file is valid and can be processed by our sample file type plug-in.
+Implement the functionality to determine whether a given BIL file is valid and can be processed by your sample file type plug-in.

-Identify the File Validation Criteria
+## Identify File Validation Criteria
---

-For determining whether a given file can be processed by a filter or not, you can, of course, use the file extension, which is also specified in the File Type Component Builder.
-However, this criterion is not very reliable.
-Even if the file extension does match, the file might still not be valid for some reason, and can therefore not be processed by the file type plug-in.
-Moreover, different file types might share the same extension, which is another reason for not relying on file name extensions only.
+You can use the file extension (specified in the File Type Component Builder) to determine whether a file can be processed.
+However, file extensions alone are unreliable.
+A matching extension doesn't guarantee the file is valid, and different file types may share the same extension.

-It is therefore important to determine one more reliable criteria that tell you whether the file is valid or not.
-The most obvious criterion for an XML file is, of course, the root element, which in this case is ```bilingualdocument```.
-Let us proceed on the assumption that if a given document has this root element, the file should be considered valid.
-If not, the file type plug-in should tell the user that the file is not supported.
-It is recommended that you implement the validation functionality in a distinct file sniffer component.
+Implement a more reliable validation criterion.
+For XML files, the root element provides reliable validation.
+In this case, the root element is `bilingualdocument`.
+If a document contains this root element, consider it valid.
+Otherwise, the file type plug-in should inform the user that the file is not supported.

+Implement the validation functionality in a distinct file sniffer component.

-Add the File Sniffer Class
+## Add the File Sniffer Class
---

-Add a new class called e.g. **BilSniffer.cs** to your project.
-This class needs to implement the [INativeFileSniffer](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml) interface.
-Note that even though we are developing a bilingual file type plug-in (and not a native file type plug-in), we require the above-mentioned interface.
-The sniffer component determines the validity of the file based on file-specific (native) criteria (in our example the root element).
+Create a new class called **BilSniffer.cs** and implement the [INativeFileSniffer](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml) interface.
+Although you're developing a bilingual file type plug-in (not a native file type plug-in), you must use this interface.
+The sniffer component determines file validity based on file-specific (native) criteria, such as the root element in this example.

-The interface implements a [Sniff](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeFileSniffer_Sniff_System_String_Sdl_Core_Globalization_Language_Sdl_Core_Globalization_Codepage_Sdl_FileTypeSupport_Framework_NativeApi_INativeTextLocationMessageReporter_Sdl_Core_Settings_ISettingsGroup_) method, which returns a [SniffInfo](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.SniffInfo.yml) object.
-Through this object you can, for example, set whether a given file is supported or not.
-The minimum amount of code required to build a file sniffer component looks as shown below:
+The interface implements a [Sniff](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileSniffer.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeFileSniffer_Sniff_System_String_Sdl_Core_Globalization_Language_Sdl_Core_Globalization_Codepage_Sdl_FileTypeSupport_Framework_NativeApi_INativeTextLocationMessageReporter_Sdl_Core_Settings_ISettingsGroup_) method that returns a [SniffInfo](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.SniffInfo.yml) object.
+You can use this object to set whether a file is supported or not.
+The following shows the minimum code required for a file sniffer component:

 # [C#](#tab/tabid-1)
 ```cs